ncasuk/amf-check-writer/README.md

 * Visit https://console.developers.google.com/apis/dashboard

-* Select a project from the dropdown in the heaader bar, or create a new project (blue button named 'Create project')
+* Select a project from the dropdown in the header bar, or create a new project (blue button named 'Create project')

 * Click the 'Enable APIs and Services' button in the header bar